 I feel uncomfortably numb, this is a summer like no other.
-2020 has brought a challenging and unfortunately devastating start to the year for many in Australia.
-It would be impossible to begin my first post of the year without acknowledging the difficulties that many Australians have faced in the past weeks and months with the ongoing bush fires.
+2020 has brought a challenging and unfortunately devastating start to the year for many here on the east coast.
+It would be impossible to begin my first post of the year without acknowledging the difficulties that so many Australians have faced in the past weeks and months with the ongoing bush fires.

-Our family’s annual pilgrimage, to my mother’s farm at Bermagui on the far south coast was harshly interrupted early on new year’s morning when we were evacuated from the incoming Cobargo fire.
-It was a tense night spent with friends in town, their home of two accommodated an extra 5 that night and the country club served over 800 meals to displaced people.
+Our family’s annual pilgrimage, to my mother’s farm at Bermagui on the far south coast was harshly interrupted early on new year’s morning when we were told to evacuate due to the the incoming Cobargo fire.
+It was a tense night spent with friends in town, their home of two accommodated an extra 5 that night.
+The country club served over 800 meals to displaced people and the sports oval was refuge for thousands of holiday-makers.

-Since then we’ve tried to maintain a sense of normalcy in Byron, but one eye has been kept firmly on the Fires Near Me app and yesterday the threat reappeared.
-A fire suddenly swept through the forest that surrounded the farm and house – again with the sprinkler system running, the help of incredible local firies and neighbours my mum and her partner were able to defend and save the house.
+In the following days we decided to leave the South Coast like thousands of others.
+We have tried to maintain a sense of normalcy in Byron, but one eye has been kept firmly on the Fires Near Me app and yesterday the threat reappeared.
+A fire suddenly swept through the forest that surrounded the farm and house.
+With the sprinkler system pumping copious amounts of water over the house, and the help of incredible local firies and neighbours my mum and stepfather were able to defend and save the house.
 Albeit damaged and nerves frayed.

-As I write this there are choppers flying over the house, filling up in the river to keep the fires at bay.
+As I write this there are choppers flying over the house; scooping up water from the river to keep the fires at bay.
 Somehow my mum manages to keep her spirits up despite the on going threat.
 The bravery of volunteer firefighters, the diligence of the Bega Valley Council and the community response has been incredible.
-I know for many it feels that this summer we have been robbed of those intangible lazy days of January.
+But the undeniable feeling about this summer is that for many we have been robbed of those intangible lazy days of January.

 That the coast is no longer a place of refuge from busy working lives but a place to escape from.
 Even if not directly affected, many friends have felt that the images of burning farms, animals and homes, and the never-ending smoke has intruded the rhythm of summer life.
 If you are in a position to donate/volunteer, please see below for some great organizations who are doing amazing work on the far south coast.